-If you are planning to drill a water bore in a coal seam gas (CSG) area you should read the Safety advisory on drilling water bores in CSG areas (PDF, 1.2MB) for information about gas safety management and identification of risks.
+If you are planning to undertake water bore drilling activities in an area suspected of being gas prone, you should read the Safety advisory on drilling water bores in gas prone areas (PDF, 550KB) for information about gas safety management and identification of risks.

 Special construction requirements also apply to the construction and abandonment of CSG wells and bores.